11 MWC videos you have to watch

-Mobile World Congress 2017 has been a whirlwind of new phones, old phone nostalgia and the Samsung S8: the elephant in the room that wasn't actually there.
-If you couldn't be in Barcelona, Spain to take it all in, these videos will make you feel like you're there -- just without the siestas.
+Mobile World Congress 2017 has been a whirlwind of new phones, old phone nostalgia and the Samsung Galaxy S8: the elephant in the room that wasn't actually there.
+If you couldn't be in Barcelona to take it all in, these videos will make you feel like you're there -- just without the siestas.

 For everything else MWC, see CNET's complete coverage.